nschaetti/TorchLanguage/README.md

 ## Citing

-If you find PyTorch-NLP useful for an academic publication, then please use the following BibTeX to cite it:
+If you find TorchLanguage useful for an academic publication, then please use the following BibTeX to cite it:

 ```
 @misc{torchlanguage,